Skip to main content

 Photo: Civil Pours

-“Constraint is a source of creativity,” said John Williamson, director of sales and marketing at Civil Pours.
+“Constraint is a source of creativity,” said Chris Williamson, director of sales and marketing at Civil Pours.
 “It was amazing how quickly the can-do attitude came into this organization.
 ‘Crawl, walk, run’ is really important to us – we do not want to be reckless, and we want to meet the commitments we make in a responsible and sustainable way as well.”

 They focus on three main criteria: First, is there going to be a demand for the product?
 Second, can they make it effectively with their technology?
 And third, can they make it sustainably?
 “We work like we are in the woods; we want our company to leave the world a better place,” said Williamson.